emirunlu/CS534Fa17_emir.unluturk_deniz.seyidoglu/README.md

 In the symbols folder, there are six different symbols.
 These are Bottle, Keys, Sword, Skull, Hat, and Pistol.
 These symbols are the very core of the game.
 In order to keep them tidy, we also have an abstract class called `symbol` that forces other symbols to behave the same.
-Please do keep that in mind while developing the code, if some function is behaviourly the same, please include it to the symbol class.
+Please do keep that in mind while developing the code, if some function is behaviorally the same, please include it to the symbol class.

 #### Map